 Cooking carrots slightly changes the nutritional content and make some of the nutrients more bioavailable.
 But both raw and cooked carrots pack a nutrient punch, so no need to favor one way over the other.
 To get the most out of the carotenoids found in carrots, you should try to eat them with a little fat (like the coconut oil used in this recipe).
 It assists in the benefits becoming better absorbed in your body.

-- 1 tablespoon coconut oil
+- 1 1/2 tablespoons coconut oil, melted

 - 1 teaspoon cinnamon

-- ½ teaspoon chipotle powder
+- 1 teaspoon chipotle paste

-- ½ teaspoon chili powder
+- 1/2 teaspoon chili powder

-- Rub mixture evenly all over carrots (I just used my hands).
+Light grill and let it come up to temperature.
+Mix together coconut oil, cinnamon, chipotle paste, chili powder, and salt.
+Rub mixture evenly all over carrots (I just used my hands).

 Place on grill over indirect heat and grill for 25-30 minutes, flipping and rotating occasionally.
 Carrots should be slightly soft when you pinch them, but still have a slight firmness towards the inside when done.
 Enjoy!